 The guide comprises several parts:

-A walking tour of surveillance infrastructure in downtown Seattle: coming soon
+A walking tour of surveillance infrastructure in downtown Seattle: find the itinerary here

 A toolkit for community members to use to facilitate their own surveillance demystification workshops: coming soon